Notice

 Journal export

-Before attempting dangerous operations, make a copy of the journal like so:
+Before attempting any dangerous operation, make a copy of the journal by running the following command:

 cephfs-journal-tool journal export backup.bin